betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelMarketFavouriteAutomation.md

 In short, we want to back runners when:

-- the selection's available to back price (the blue box on the Exchange) is either the lowest or second lowest in the market - the top two market favourites
+- the selection's available to back price (Column G) is either the lowest or second lowest in the market - the top two market favourites with the ability to easily change this
-- the scheduled event start time is less than 2 minutes away
+- the scheduled event start time is less and greater than what we specify
+- Back market percentage is less than a certain value that we choose
 - the event isn't in play

 ###- Using cell references to simplify formulas